 The advice contained within this guide dictates the information that must be provided on any pet food labelling.
 Further optional information may also be provided.
-The European Commission encouraged the development of the Code of Good Labelling Practice for Pet Food.
+The European Commission encouraged the development of two codes of good labelling practice (one for pet food and one for compound feed for food-producing animals).
 Certain EU laws have been 'assimilated' into UK law, and the codes should be consulted as a guide to aid compliance with current labelling requirements.